Jake White: 2007: World Champions and "Resignation"

 The Boks went into the World Cup off the back of two strong wins against Namibia and Scotland.
 Scotland providing very stern opposition.
 Captain John Smit remarked that the opening game against Samoa was the most physical he had ever played.
 The Samoans were full of running and put considerable strain on the Bok's defensive line.
 They scored the first try through Gavin Williams to bring the score to 9–7.
 It was an intense arm-wrestle throughout the first half in spite of Montgomery and Habana's tries which gave South Africa a 21–7 half-time lead.
 The second half started in much the same manner it ended; with Samoa lashing into the Boks.
 Jean De Villiers was taken off with a torn bicep and replaced by Frans Steyn.
-Frans impact was immense and his first touch of the ball was the break out of his own 22 and send JP Pietersen down the touchline in a breathtaking attack.
+Frans' impact was immense and his first touch of the ball was a break out of his own 22 that sent JP Pietersen down the touchline in a breathtaking attack.
 His physicality in defence of his channel and elusive power on attack seemed to lift the Springboks.
 He provided the assured authority that Jean was never able to provide.
-This combined with the Boks superior set-pieces set the tone for a ruthless demolition of Samoa.
+This combined with the Boks' superior set-pieces set the tone for a ruthless demolition of Samoa.
 The game ended with eight tries to the Boks, a cruel end to what was a heroic showing by the Samoans.
-The result drew the attention of rest of the teams in the competition and it was clear the Boks had rolled up with intent.
+The result drew the attention of the rest of the teams in the competition and it was clear the Boks had rolled up with intent.
 Bryan Habana's quartet of tries reflective of the Bok's willingness to attack with efficient ruthlessness.